Dispelling the myths about cervical cancer

 There have been great efforts made over the past few years to increase awareness about cervical cancer and the ways to prevent it.
 This includes dispelling the common myths about cervical cancer to help women (and parents) better understand cervical cancer prevention.

-If you’d like to know more about cervical cancer and how to protect yourself and your daughter, check out the top myths about cervical cancer, and the truth behind them:
+If you’d like to know more about cervical cancer and how to protect yourself and your daughter, check out the top cervical cancer myths, and the truth behind them:

-Myth #1: Cervical cancer is not common, it can never happen to me
+Cervical Cancer Myths #1: It is not common, it can never happen to me

 Cervical cancer is the second most common cancer affecting women worldwide, with approximately 500,000 new cases diagnosed annually and around 270,000 deaths attributed to cervical cancer each year.3 In Singapore, cervical cancer is the 10th most common cancer among women.1